William Baffin: Life

 Over the next two years, Baffin served in the Muscovy Company-controlled whale-fishery off Spitzbergen.
-During the 1613 season, he served under Captain Benjamin Joseph as pilot of the Tiger, the flagship of the 7-vessel whaling fleet; in 1614, he and Joseph served on the Thomasine, amid a fleet of 11 ships and 2 pinnaces.
+During the 1613 season, he served under Captain Benjamin Joseph as pilot of Tiger, the flagship of the 7-vessel whaling fleet; in 1614, he and Joseph served on Thomasine, amid a fleet of 11 ships and 2 pinnaces.
 Icy conditions precluded exploration to the north, but Baffin examined a "considerable portion" of Spitzbergen's coast, returning to London on 4 October.